Military Service Act, 1917: Background

 Following the outbreak of the First World War, the Canadian Expeditionary Force was sent to the Western Front wherein high casualties were sustained.
 Volunteer enlistment was inconsistent, and it was believed that the Canadian Corps could not be maintained at full strength without conscription.

 The Militia Act, 1904 already provided for military service for all male British subjects between the ages of 18 and 60, but the calling-up was by levée en masse, which would have caused massive disruption through the pulling of skilled workers from agriculture and industry.

 Encouraged by the British and English Canadians, Prime Minister Sir Robert Borden introduced the Military Service Act.
 Riots broke out in Quebec.

-The Act
+Provisions

-Under the Act, the male population of Canada was divided into several classes for the purpose of being called up for military service, from which certain exceptions were available, if they were:
+Under the act, the male population of Canada was divided into several classes for the purpose of being called up for military service, from which certain exceptions were available, if they were: